 concerning the nature of reality, knowledge, and human life.

-Teaching MethodsTutorial.
-Student participation: close reading of papers, and group
+Teaching MethodsSeminar.
+Student participation: presentation of topics, close reading of

 LiteratureA selection of passages from primary texts (mainly Plato, Aristotle,

 Plotinus, all in English translations) as well as papers and chapters

 from secondary literature, details to be announced through Canvas.